Northamptonshire Writing Courses

 I have been writing (and studying) for ten years, have written 400+ short stories (mostly flash fiction), seven novels (will be doing my eighth this November for NaNoWriMo), some poetry and non-fiction writing-related articles.
 See Morgen With An ‘E’ and Books: mine for more details.
 I am also a freelance editor.

-The courses, venues and dates are below but first a little about each course (these are based on the six-hour Saturday courses, so the ten-week courses will vary, especially upon the needs of the class, with part tuition, part reading and feedback, and I will be setting homework between each two-hour session).
+The courses, venues and dates are below but first a little about each course.
 Every course I run will have handouts so you wouldn’t spend time worrying that you’ll miss something or get distracted writing every word down.
 So, without further ado, here are the details:

 - Creative Writing – Beginners*: Identify different writing styles, techniques, genres and forms; including novels, short stories, flash fiction, poetry, scriptwriting, monologues, dialogues, and non-fiction.
 Writing tips, advice on editing etc. Produce a short piece in a style and form of the student’s choosing.
 Review own work and that of others with a critical eye.
 What to do next; publication, competitions etc. Advice of ongoing support including online and in-person writing groups.